Gritty Eyes: Why Do My Eyes Feel Like There’s Sand in Them?

 Gritty eyes can also be caused by environmental factors like wind, smoke, air conditioning, and certain chemicals.
 These irritants can make your eyes feel uncomfortable.
 Also, spending too much time staring at digital screens can strain your eyes and make them feel dry and gritty.

 If you have gritty eyes, it could be due to an infection or an eye injury, which can be serious and should be checked out by a doctor right away.
-Other possible reasons for gritty eyes include hormonal changes, some medications, and nutritional deficiencies.

-If you’re dealing with gritty eyes, it’s crucial to visit an eye doctor to find out what’s causing it.
+If you’re dealing with gritty eyes, it’s crucial to visit an eye doctor to find out what’s causing them.
 Early diagnosis and treatment can help prevent further damage to your eyes and improve your overall eye health.

-Our eye doctor in Keene, New Hampshire specializes in diagnosing and treating many eye conditions, including dry eye.
+Our eye doctors specialize in diagnosing and treating many eye conditions, including dry eye.
 We offer a range of treatments to help you find relief and improve your overall eye health, including advanced in-office treatments that can help improve tear quality and reduce dryness and discomfort.
-Book an appointment with us today and let us help you find the right solution for your eye health.